 Determination of Disintegration Time: The disintegration time of the suppositories was determined by using USP disintegration test apparatus IP.
 The time taken for the disintegration of entire suppository was recorded in phosphate buffer (pH 7.2) maintained at 37 ± 0.5 °C 11.

-Accelerated Stability Study: The suppository formulation was put in a PVC container and covered with an aluminium foil.
-The accelerated stability study was performed for the optimized suppository formulation (F2) under accelerated conditions of temperature (40 °C ± 2 °C) and moisture (75% ± 5% RH) for the duration of 90 days.
+Accelerated Stability Study: The suppository formulation was put in a PVC container and covered with an aluminum foil.
+The accelerated stability study was performed for the optimized suppository formulation (F2) under accelerated conditions of temperature (40 °C ± 2 °C) and moisture (75% ± 5% RH) for 90 days.
 After the preferred time duration, the suppository was evaluated for physical appearance, drug content, disintegration time, and breaking strength 13.

 RESULT AND DISCUSSION: The physico-chemical parameters of the MO like iodine value, saponification value, and acid value were studied comprehensively to determine the authenticity and purity of the base.
-The parameters were found to be held in accordance with the pharmacopoeial range and the purity was ascertained accordingly Table 2.
+The parameters were found to be held by the pharmacopoeial range, and the purity was ascertained accordingly Table 2.